ICRAR/plasma-leap/README.md

 # Plasma-Leap

-A spead2 to leap calibration pipeline demonstration using plasma memory-store.
+A spead2 to leap calibration pipeline demonstration using SKA sdp-dal (Scientific-Data-Processing Data-Access-Library)

 ### Pipeline Diagram